sergmudrea/PentaFrame/README.md

 Core Components
 Penta Hub

 A RESTful microservice that aggregates package metadata from all configured repositories and plugins.
-It runs locally (localhost:8400) and periodically updates its index.
-In cluster setups, multiple hubs can synchronise over a gossip protocol.
+It listens on a Unix socket (/run/penta/hub.sock) and periodically updates its index.
 Endpoints:

     GET /api/v1/search?q=<query> – search for packages